andrewkibet/Android-Pd/Readme.md

 You will use ACTION_CALL action to trigger built-in phone call functionality available in Android device.
 Following is simple syntax to create an intent with ACTION_CALL action Intent phoneIntent = new Intent(Intent.ACTION_CALL);

+working with apktool to reverse engineer apks.

+Download apk from apkPure; or use Android Debug Bridge.